tokami/TropFishR/README.md

 devtools::install_github(“tokami/TropFishR”)
 ```

+## Citation
+Please use the R command `citation("TropFishR")` to receive information on
+how to cite this package.

 ## Vignette
 A [tutorial](https://rawgit.com/tokami/TropFishR/master/inst/doc/tutorial.html)
 demonstrates the use of some of the main functions of TropFishR for a
 single-species stock assessment with length-frequency data.

 ## Questions / Issues
 In case you have questions or find bugs, please report on